learn-co-curriculum/rails-static-request-readme/README.md

 # Rails Static Request

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-static-request-readme' title='Rails Static Request'>Rails Static Request</a> on Learn.co and start learning to code for free.</p>

 ## Routing

 How does your application know what view to render to users?
 This is where routing comes in.
 As a framework, Rails has a comprehensive routing system for both dynamic and static pages.
 Below are the differences between a static and dynamic route: